Eclipse32767/Narwhal/README.md

 ## To Do

-Add a Text box to the bottom of the UI explaining the controls
+File Search -- use async
+Perhaps a way to edit mimetype associations?
+Add more animations, they look pretty xdg-open
+Maybe a way to determine the user's icon theme instead of using hardcoded strings?